 Content warning: this story mixes religious and erotic aspects.
 Please don’t read on if this can offend you.
-No hope has been shattered while writing.

 Ever since she had overheard them in church, Harmony looked at him differently.